scottvr/jelp/docs/opencli-feedback-examples.md

 - Preserve what `argparse` exposes in metadata when available.
 - Recommend first-class relationship fields upstream so tooling/LLMs do not infer behavior heuristically.

+## Defaults Representation

+Current Gap:

+- OpenCLI draft schema does not define first-class default fields on options/arguments.

+jelp posture:

+- represent defaults in metadata for now.
+- `argparse.default` is emitted in per-option/per-argument metadata when default is not `argparse.SUPPRESS`.

+## Repeatable Option Semantics

+Current Gap:
+- OpenCLI draft schema does not currently model repeat-count or additive-repeat option behavior as first-class semantics.

+jelp posture:
+- keep repeat semantics in metadata for v0.
+- `argparse.repeat_semantics` is emitted for `append`, `extend`, and `count`.

 ## Provenance / Confidence for Inferred Data

 Observed need: